jboss-developer/jboss-eap-quickstarts/deltaspike-partialbean-advanced/README.md

 What is it?
 -----------

-The `deltaspike-partialbean-advanced` quickstart demonstrates the use of a partial bean to provide dynamic implementations of an interface, and how this might be used to provide a generic query service.
+The `deltaspike-partialbean-advanced` quickstart demonstrates the use of a partial bean to provide dynamic implementations of an interface, and how this might be used to provide a generic query service in Red Hat JBoss Enterprise Application Platform.

 The `PersonQueryService` provides an example of the end user API that might be available from such a framework.
 Extensive code comments document the example implementation.